telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/block-traffic-from-specific-processes.md

 ## Creating a "Block Traffic from Specific Processes" Rule

-Create a "Block Traffic to Specific Processes" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Block Traffic from Specific Processes" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

 1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**" pattern.